ng-chicago/ng-chicago.github.io/_posts/2018-06-19-add-2-home-screen.md

  * Add logic to detect browser & version?

 #### Random Notes  ####
- * Clearing browsing data in Edge sometimes does not stop spinning?
-(06/19/2018)
+ * -- Clearing browsing data in Edge sometimes does not stop spinning?
+(06/19/2018)<br><br>
+ * -- If you open the app from the Chrome Desktop apps screen, it may open a standalone window, but not give focus to that window (Mac Chrome).
+You can access the app from the new icon in the dock.<br><br>

 #### Reference Articles  ####
 [Chrome 68 snack-bar ignores preventDefault()](https://developers.google.com/web/updates/2018/06/a2hs-updates){:target="_blank"}